repl-electric/sonic-pi.el/README.md

 # Sonic Pi for Emacs π=-

-A Emacs plugin to enable live coding music in Ruby communicate with SonicPi.
+A Emacs plugin to enable live coding music in Ruby communicating with SonicPi.

 #### Prerequisites